samuelmullin/sparkfun-inventors-kit-nerves/circuit3b/README.md

-# Circuit 1D - RGB LED
+# Circuit 3b - RGB Distance Sensor

 ## Overview

-In [Circuit 1D](./base), you'll control an RGB LED using a photoresistor, potentiometer, ADC and PWM controller.
-The breadboard is going to be a mess so be careful with those connections!
+In [Circuit 3b](./base), you'll control an RGB LED based on the input from an ultrasonic distance sensor.

 ## Challenges